Klosmi/WP-dev/WPDevNotes.md

 ...
 ```
 - eg.:
- *Let's change our site to arabic, so it will be read from left to right.*
+ *Let's change our site to arabic, so it will be read from right to left.*
  *In the `style` attribute we can add the [languge code](https://www.sitepoint.com/iso-2-letter-language-codes/) and the direction of the text.*
  *Text will appear on the right side of the sxcreen.*
  ```